pyronaur/village-client-area/readme.txt

 == Description ==
 Village Client Area is a Wordpress plugin that allows Photographers to interact with their clients on their Portfolio website.

-At the moment, for full functionality, Village Client Area relies on ( but does not require ): Advanced Custom Fields Pro and Redux Framework.
+*At the moment, for full functionality, Village Client Area relies on ( but does not require ): Advanced Custom Fields Pro and Redux Framework.*

+## Quick feature list:

+* Password Protection
+* Public Client gallery list with quick search (optional)
+* Image Proofing
+* Gallery discussions ( commeniting on galleries )
+* "Themeable" Plugin API

+## A plugin designed for the working photographer:
+Village Client Area allows you to easily create password protected galleries where you can upload images form your photoshoots in a gallery and share the link with your client.
+You can also password protect your client galleries to make sure only they see their images.

+This plugin comes with an intuitive image proofing that lets your client mark the images that he/she really likes and a comment area where you and your client can discuss the images.

+Village Client Area uses a custom post type that allows you to easily create and manage your client galleries.

+There is also a Quick Search option if you decide to create a public page where you display all of your client area galleries (only the featured images and titles are visible, the images themselves can be password protected).

 == Installation ==